A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Datasets and Experimental Studies

 To address the limitations of existing datasets, we propose a new benchmark called \textbf{DWY-NB} where NB stands for non-bijection.
-This benchmark consists of two datasets; each dataset consists of a pair of KGs that can be used for the evaluation of EA techniques.
-We call the two datasets \textbf{DY-NB} and \textbf{DW-NB}.
+This benchmark consists of two regular-scale datasets and large-scale ones described at the end of this sub-section; each of the regular-scale datasets consists of a pair of KGs that can be used for the evaluation of EA techniques.
+We call the two datasets \textbf{DW-NB} and \textbf{DY-NB}.
+The two KGs of DW-NB are subsets of DBpedia and Wikidata~\citep{vrandecick2014wikidata}, respectively.
 The two KGs of DY-NB are subsets of DBpedia~\citep{auer2007dbpedia} and Yago~\citep{hoffart2013yago2}, respectively.
-The two KGs of DW-NB are subsets of DBpedia and Wikidata~\citep{vrandecick2014wikidata}, respectively.
 We choose these sources as starting points because they contain rich relation and attribute triples.

-Now we explain how our two datasets are generated.
-We start from the list of aligned entities between two KGs (\textit{DBpedia and YAGO} or \textit{DBpedia and Wikidata}) provided by the DBpedia website\footnote{\url{https://wiki.dbpedia.org/downloads-2016-10}}, we call this list the \textit{seed entity alignments}.
-For ease of explanation, we next use DY-NB as an example while the process for DW-NB is similar.
-We take the DBpedia-YAGO seed entity alignments, which is a list of alignments between the entities in DBpedia and YAGO.
-We extract all those triples from DBpedia (and YAGO, respectively) that contain the entities listed in the seed entity alignments to form a sub-graph of DBpedia (and YAGO, respectively), and this sub-graph of DBpedia and sub-graph of YAGO become the pair of KGs in our DY-NB dataset.
-To address the bijection problem, we randomly remove a set of $25\%$ of the entities from each of the two KGs; we make sure the set of entities removed from one KG is different from the set of entities removed from the other KG so that not every entity in one KG will have an aligned entity in the other KG.
-As a result, $50\%$ of the entities in the two KGs combined do not have aligned ones.
-Our datasets contain $50\%$ unaligned entities, which is sufficient to serve as a non-bijection benchmark, although we note that one may vary this amount to other portions, e.g., $40\%$ using the same way we have generated our benchmark.
+Now we explain how the datasets are generated.
+For ease of explanation, we next use DW-NB as an example while the process for DY-NB is similar.
+We start from the list of aligned entities between two KGs (\textit{DBpedia and Wikidata}) from the dataset DWY100K from \citep{sun2020benchmarking}, we call this list the \textit{seed entity alignments}.
+This seed entity alignment contains a list of 100,000 alignments between the entities in DBpedia and Wikidata, which originally provided by the DBpedia website\footnote{\url{https://wiki.dbpedia.org/downloads-2016-10}}.
+We extract all those triples from DBpedia (and Wikidata, respectively) that contain the entities listed in the seed entity alignments to form a sub-graph of DBpedia (and Wikidata, respectively), and this sub-graph of DBpedia and sub-graph of Wikidata become the pair of KGs in our DW-NB dataset.

+To address the bijection problem, we randomly remove a certain percentage ($25\%$ by default) of the entities from each of the two KGs; we make sure the entities removed from one KG is different from the entities removed from the other KG so that not every entity in one KG will have an aligned entity in the other KG.
+As a result, by default $50\%$ of the entities in the two KGs combined do not have aligned ones.
+We also vary the proportion of aligned entities in our benchmark.